aave/aave-utilities/README.md

 [ethers.js](https://docs.ethers.io/v5/) is a library for interacting with Ethereum and other EVM compatible blockchains.
 To install:

-The first step to query contract data with ethers is to inialize a `provider`, there are a [variety](https://docs.ethers.io/v5/api/providers/) to choose from, all of them requiring the an rpcURL
+The first step to query contract data with ethers is to initialize a `provider`, there are a [variety](https://docs.ethers.io/v5/api/providers/) to choose from, all of them requiring the an rpcURL